rails/rails/guides/source/security.md

 * Randomize the field names
 * Include more than one honeypot field of all types, including submission buttons

 Note that this protects you only from automatic bots, targeted tailor-made bots cannot be stopped by this.
-So _(highlight)negative CAPTCHAs might not be good to protect login forms_.
+So _negative CAPTCHAs might not be good to protect login forms_.

 ### Logging

 WARNING: _Tell Rails not to put passwords in the log files._

 By default, Rails logs all requests being made to the web application.
 But log files can be a huge security issue, as they may contain login credentials, credit card numbers et cetera.
 When designing a web application security concept, you should also think about what will happen if an attacker got (full) access to the web server.
 Encrypting secrets and passwords in the database will be quite useless, if the log files list them in clear text.
-You can _(highlight)filter certain request parameters from your log files_ by appending them to `config.filter_parameters` in the application configuration.
+You can _filter certain request parameters from your log files_ by appending them to `config.filter_parameters` in the application configuration.
 These parameters will be marked [FILTERED] in the log.

 ```ruby
 config.filter_parameters << :password